 Further avoidance opportunities exist for Cycas megacarpa with the installation of overhead powerlines, with individuals less than 4 m potentially be retained in these areas.
-The final number of Cycas megacarpa individuals to be avoided will be based on the final detailed design and subject to micro-siting requirements of transmission line infrastructure.
-Approximately 629 individuals within the Disturbance Footprint are mapped under 33 kilovolt (kV) and 275 kV reticulation.
+Approximately 2,883 individuals within the Disturbance Footprint are mapped under 33 kilovolt (kV) and 275 kV reticulation.